AdamGetBackToWork/Rover-Matrix---ScienceClub-Arduino-Project---/README.md

 ## What this is:

-As an "entry project" to get into my science club I was supposed to complete a chosen project.
-The one I have chosen was designig, constructing and programming a LED adressable matrix.
-The matrix would then be used on various event as a "show off feature" and later after weight-optimization used to signalize some of the rover vitals states.
+To gain entry into my science club (Robotics Science Club (KNR)), I had to undertake a project of my choice.
+I opted to design, build, and program a LED addressable matrix that could be showcased at various events.
+Eventually, after optimizing its weight, the matrix would be used to indicate some of the rover's vital states.

-The project was completed, although is yet to be optimised and implemented in more of a practical use...
+I have completed the project, but it still needs further optimization and practical implementation.